There’s one big reason behind why candidates are successful at fundraising.

 The ones that can’t…well you’ll see their names on the ballot often, but seldom on a list of elected officials.

-Henry Ford hit the nail on the head all those years ago.
+Henry Ford hit the nail on the head all those decades ago.

 Whether you think you can raise money for your campaign, or you think you can’t — you’re right.

-So my challenge to you is to stop yourself every time you think you can’t raise money and tell yourself out loud that you can raise it.
+My challenge to you now is to actually stop yourself every time you think you can’t raise money for your political and instead tell yourself out loud that you can raise it.

 Repeat it as many times as necessary and don’t let those pessimistic voices in your head talk you out of it.